Leucadia, Encinitas, California: Economy

-The Pannikin is one of Leucadia's most prominent businesses.
+The Pannikin tea and coffee shop is one of Leucadia's most prominent businesses.
+It is housed in the original Encinitas depot built by the California Southern Railroad in the 1880s.

 In 2003, the Leucadia 101 Main Street Association was created to enhance the economic and civic vitality of Leucadia's Historic North Coast Highway 101 corridor.
 Notable businesses include Pannikin Coffee & Tea, Haggo's Organic Taco, featured on Food Network's Diners, Drive-Ins, and Dives television show, local-favorite Juanitas Taco Shop, Corner Pizza, in addition to Shatto & Sons—which has been in Leucadia since 1975, a custom t-shirt shop known for their "Keep Leucadia Funky" t-shirts.